michaelpq/michaelpq.github.io/_posts/2017-06-07-scram-drivers.markdown

   * Then follows a set of messages exchanged.
 In the case of SCRAM those messages is are roughly a challenge from the server and response to it by the client.
-  * One the exchange completes, the server sends back a finalization message
+  * Once the exchange completes, the server sends back a finalization message.

 As this facility is already implemented in libpq, all drivers that do not speak directly the PostgreSQL protocol do not need any work, like ODBC for